This article will provide you with a Sling TV Review and how to install the app on Firestick/Fire TV, Android, NVIDIA Shield, Roku, iPhone, and more.

 Pricing Packages and Inclusions

-There are three plans available to subscribers: Sling Orange, Sling Blue and Sling Orange & Blue.
+There are three plans available to subscribers: Sling Blue, Sling Orange, and Sling Orange & Blue.
 All plans come with a 40 percent discount for the first month.

-Sling Orange and Sling Blue are both priced at $25 per month ($15 on the first month).
+Sling Orange and Sling Blue are both priced at $30 per month ($20 in the first month).
 Sling Orange & Blue, which I subscribed to, is offered at $40 ($25 on the first month).

 But such low prices come with limitations, however.
 For instance, simultaneous streaming is limited to Sling Blue and Sling Orange & Blue plans only.

 The number of channels available also varies per plan.
-Sling Orange has 32, Sling Blue has 44 and the Sling Orange & Blue has 50.
+Sling Blue has over 50, Sling Orange has over 30, and the Sling Orange & Blue has over 50 as well.

 If you want to expand your selection, you can pay for add-ons such as Sling’s A La Carte Channels, which allows you to build your list of channels and play only for those that you prefer to watch.